magomimmo/modern-cljs/doc/second-edition/tutorial-11.md

 ## HTML5 Validation

-Now disable JavaScript in your browser, reload the page and click the `Login` button without having filled the email and the password fields.
+Now [disable JavaScript][11] in your browser, reload the page and click the `Login` button without having filled the email and the password fields.